 Empanadas are a popular Mexican dish that can be either baked or fried.
 This recipe for baked beef empanadas uses a store-bought empanada dough and is filled with a seasoned beef filling.
+However, you can try to make my easy homemade empanada dough.
 They make the perfect side dish for fideo soup.

 🙋 Frequently asked questions

 It is named sopa de fideo because the noodles used in the soup are called fideo.

 No, fideo is not the same as pasta.
 Fideo is a type of noodle that is used in soup.

 Once the sopa de fideo has cooled completely, you can store it and reheat the leftovers for another day.